 Amazon Web Services offers six discount tiers applied depending on the total amount of data stored.

 Simply speaking, the more data you store in Amazon S3, the less money you pay for each gigabyte.
 Discount tiers don’t apply to Standard I/A storage class and vary through different AWS regions.
-We’ve prepared a comparison table to illustrate the impact of volume discounts on Standard storage class in each AWS region.
+We’ve prepared a comparison table to illustrate the impact of volume discounts on Amazon S3 pricing in each region.

 |N. Virginia, Oregon, Ireland, Ohio||N.California||Tokyo, Sydney, Seoul||Frankfurt||Sao Paulo|